wazuh/wazuh-documentation/source/proof-of-concept-guide/detect-brute-force-attack.rst

 Detecting a brute-force attack
 ==============================

-Identify SSH and RDP brute force attacks with Wazuh's out-of-the-box rules.
+Identify SSH and RDP brute force attacks using Wazuh's out-of-the-box rules.
 This rules can correlate multiple authentication failure events and alert about a brute force attack.

 Configuration
 -------------

 #.
-Install `ssh` from your operating system repositories if missing.
+Install `ssh` from the operating system repositories if missing, in a system that will play as the attacker.

 #.
 Install `hydra` to execute automated RDP connections.
 You can run ``yum install -y hydra`` on RPM based systems.